caosbad/logseq/pages/tech.md

 ######## invariant
 asserter for accounts check and role check
 ######## enforceResolvedAccounts
-iterator reslove account with their reslove
+iterator reslove accounts with their reslover fumction
 ######## dedupeResolvedAccounts
 ####### resolveRefBlockId(opts)
 ####### resolveSignatures